sttk/jumpd/README.md

    /path/to/dest/dir
    $ cat ~/.jumpd
    /path/to/dest/dir
-   dir /path/to/dest/dir
    ```

-2. This tool jumps back to the saved path when specifying no argument.
+1. This tool jumps back to the last saved path with no argument.

     ```sh
-    $ cd another/dir
+    $ cd ../another/dir
     $ jd
     $ pwd
     /path/to/dest/dir
+    $ cat ~/.jumpd
+    /path/to/dest/dir
+    ```

+1. This tool can save directory with label.

+    ```sh
+    $ jd ../another/dir another
+    $ pwd
+    /path/to/another/dir
+    $ cat ~/.jumpd
+    /path/to/another/dir
+    another /path/to/another/dir
+    $ jd ../dest/dir .  # '.' of 2nd argument indicates a basename of jumped dir.
+    $ pwd
+    /path/to/dest/dir
+    $ cat ~/.jumpd
+    /path/to/dest/dir
     dir /path/to/dest/dir
+    another /path/to/another/dir
     ```

+1. This tool jumps back to the saved path by label with `-t` option.

+    ```sh
+    $ jd -t another
+    $ pwd
+    /path/to/another/dir
+    $ cat ~/.jumpd
+    /path/to/another/dir
+    another /path/to/another/dir
+    dest /path/to/dest/dir
+    ```

-3. If the specified path is not a directory but a file, this tool jumps to the parent directory.
+1. If the specified path is not a directory but a file, this tool jumps to the parent directory.

     ```sh
     $ jd dest/dir/file.txt